 Player B is Josh Hamilton in the months of June and July.
 Yikes.
 Seriously, what the fuck happened?
 Everyone expected some regression from his Bonds-esque start.

 Player C is, yep, you guessed it, Josh Hamilton in the month of August.
 This past month, he had a slash line of .300/.570/.919.
 Reports coming out of Texas say that he finally broke his slump after getting over giving up snuff.
 We’ve all been there, fella.
 Now he’s starting to find that happy-medium between scorching hot and ice cold.
 And therein lays the true value of Josh Hamilton- a very good but extremely streaky bat.
 That’s not enough for me.
 I want some consistency from my junior circuit MVP.

 4) Robinson Cano (76/25/68/3/.309; WAR = 5.7)

 Robby’s the best middle-infielder in baseball, period.
 Tulo?
 Has the benefit of Coors.
 Kinsler, Reyes and Pedroia?
 Never live up to preseason hype.
 No, it has to be Cano.
 Monster bat, solid glove, a great run producer.
 But considering all the talent surrounding him, not to mention the pinstripes that he dons each night that he takes the field, I simply refuse to rank him higher, nor devout more than one paragraph to him.
 This is about principle, dammit.
-Besides, I feel like the good people of Boston (and Bill Simmons) have gone through enough swift kicks to the balls over the past year.
+Besides, I feel like the good people of Boston (and Bill Simmons) have gone through enough over the past year.